Going to the Employment Court

 In some cases, the ERA may refer your case directly to the Employment Court without it being investigated by the ERA.
 This might be when:

-- your case involves an important question of law (eg it’s the first case to interpret new legislation)
+- your case involves an important question of law (for example, it’s the first case to interpret new legislation)

 - the nature and urgency of the case means that it’s in the public interest for the Employment Court to hear it first